 Tomorrow, and Tomorrow, and Tomorrow by Gabrielle Zevin

 This novel follows the lives of Sam and Sadie, who start as friends and become successful video game designers.
 Their partnership faces highs and lows, personal challenges, and creative disputes over decades.
 What I loved most is the friendship and the life of gamers.
 There’s a sense of melancholy throughout the book that I really enjoyed.
-It’s not a happy and feel good novel.
+Tomorrow, and Tomorrow, and Tomorrow is not a happy and feel good novel.
 You will not forget about this for a long time.

 In this exhilarating novel, two friends—often in love, but never lovers—come together as creative partners in the world of video game design, where success brings them fame, joy, tragedy, duplicity, and, ultimately, a kind of immortality.